 How to Apply for Study Abroad

 Please review Academic Regulations 16.5 and learn about transfer credit for law school work completed at another law school.
 Credit will only transfer from an ABA-accredited law school.
-You first must request the permission of Dean Jodi Wilson, Interim Associate Dean for Academic Affairs, to enroll in the program.
+You first must request the permission of Dean Jodi Wilson, Associate Dean for Academic Affairs, to enroll in the program.
 You must make a "C" or better in each course for the credit to transfer.
 The credit hours transfer, but the actual grade does not.

 To receive permission from Dean Wilson, you must complete the Request for Permission to Enroll in Courses for Transferred Credit form and email it to Dean Wilson.